cadeef/cade-task/README.md

 * Apple doesn’t expose the ability to create lists via the EventKit API or AppleScript. 😔 In scenarios where a project task list doesn’t exist, you’ll be prompted to create the list in Reminders.app.
 * Task wraps [Keith Smiley’s reminders-cli](https://github.com/keith/reminders-cli).
 Task is intended as a backend-agnostic wrapper that standardizes use without being tied to a specific implementation— I don’t want to retrain muscle memory if a new killer app comes along.

-## Contributing

-Your contributions are welcome!
-Feel free to involve yourself in any way you’re comfortable— bug reporting, pull requests, documentation, etc. No need to ask permission.
-Remember: **be nice**, we’re all humans here. ❤️ Please see the [code of conduct](https://github.com/cadeef/cade-task/blob/main/CODE_OF_CONDUCT.md) if you find common decency confusing.

 ## License